 All you should know about jacks is that they usually require a port with the same wiring, but this isn’t always the case.

 All plugs have several conductors, which serve as contact points between the plug and the jack.

-A plug with just the sleeve and the tip is known as a 2 conductor plug or a TS connector.
-The plug can also have one, two or three rings (R), each of which serves as a separate new conductor.
+A plug with just the sleeve and the tip is known as a 2-conductor plug or a TS connector.
+The plug can also have one, two, or three rings (R), each serving as a separate new conductor.

 These rings are separated from the tip and the sleeve (or other rings) by means of the previously mentioned black insulating bands.